 Making your bedroom sleep-friendly

-Firstly, the only thing you should do in your bed is sleep – so no homework or watching TV!
+Firstly, the only thing you should do in your bed is sleep – so no homework or watching tablets!
 If you can, make your whole bedroom (or part, at least) just for sleeping.
-This could mean working in another room, or hiding work and computers, and not having a TV in there.
+This could mean working in another room, or putting away work and screens, including your phone.
 It's also important to try not to sleep in other rooms.
 So the overall effect should be that when you go into your bedroom, your brain gets lots of strong signals saying "It's time for sleep now".

 It is also important to avoid anything with caffeine in the afternoon and evening.
-Caffeine is in coffee, tea, soft drinks such as Coke, Red Bull and Pepsi, and in chocolate.
+Caffeine is in coffee, tea, soft drinks such as coca cola, energy drinks such as Red Bull, and in chocolate

 What if I can't get to sleep?

 Lying in your bed tossing and turning would only teach your brain that bed is a place not to sleep, so if you can't get to sleep within 30 minutes, get up.
 Then go out of the bedroom, and try your wind-down routine again; or go and make yourself a warm drink.
-Keep avoiding anything that will stimulate your brain to stay awake, such as TV or anything with a screen.
+Keep avoiding anything that will stimulate your brain to stay awake, including screen time.

 How much should I sleep?